spatialthoughts/qgis-tutorials/source/docs/open_bil_bip_bsq_files.rst

    easy to understand.
 The **ncols** and **nrows** come from the metadata as the Number of Lines and Number of Pixels per Line.
 The **cellsize** is 1 as the Pixel resolution from the metadata.
 The X,Y coordinate of lower-left corner needs to be worked out by us.
-Since the file covers the entire world and units are lat/long, **xllcorner** and **yllcorner** are -180 and -90 respectively.
+Since the file covers the entire World and units are lat/long, **xllcorner** and **yllcorner** are -180 and -90 respectively.
 We do not have any information about the nodata_value, so -9999 is a safe bet.
 From metadata again, Pixel Format is Byte, so **nbits** will